Singapore Downtown Self-Guided Walking Tour

 View of Singapore, SIN

 Make sure you are prepared for walking around Singapore!
-In addition to where to walk around in Singapore, we have a few tips for what you will need.
+In addition to where to walk, we have a few tips on what you want to have.

 City Walking Shoes

-We highlight one of the best city walks in Singapore – and it covers some ground!
 Make sure you wear comfortable walking shoes when in Singapore.
-I like to wear lightweight shoes by Columbia and Kris prefers wearing Merrell trail shoes for city exploration.
-Read more of our tips in our blog post, The Best Shoes for Traveling.
+I like to wear these by Columbia and Kris prefers wearing Merrell trail shoes.

 Singapore Weather Gear

-Before you start your walk around Singapore, it’s a good idea to check the weather forecast.
-If it will be sunny and hot, make sure to apply sunscreen – and bring a wide-brimmed hat and umbrella for shade, too.
-In the case that rain is forecasted, bring a packable raincoat
+It will be sunny and hot, so make sure to apply sunscreen – and bring a wide-brimmed hat and umbrella for shade, too.
+In the case that rain is forecasted, bring a packable raincoat, too!

 Travel Camera

-In our walking route planner Singapore Downtown, we feature top sights and attractions.
-In order to best capture the beauty of Singapore in photos, we recommend using an actual camera.
-We use a DSLR Canon Rebel (which is a perfect budget camera for beginners) with an everyday 18-135mm lens (that provides a fantastic range for urban photography).
+In order to best capture the beauty of Singapore, we recommend using an actual camera.
+We shoot with a DSLR Canon Rebel (which is a perfect budget camera for travelers) with a 18-135mm lens (that provides a fantastic range for urban photography).

 WiFi and Singapore Walking Map

-To help travelers find their way, we provide a Downtown Singapore map at the end of the post.
-Additionally, we provide a link to Google Maps to our Online Walking Map Singapore that details walking directions.
+To help you find your way, we provide a Downtown Singapore map at the end of the post.

-However, to use either Singapore tour map during your walk, you will need a WiFi connection.
-On our travels, we use a GlocalMe Mobile WiFi Hotspot, which is perfect for travelers!
-We can connect multiple devices, buy data online (or use a SIM card) and it doubles as a power bank.
+However, you will need connectivity.
+We use a GlocalMe Mobile WiFi Hotspot.
+We can connect multiple devices, buy data online (or use a SIM) and it even doubles as a power bank.

-Travel Insurance may assist with trip cancelations and lost luggage, and it could help cover illnesses and injuries abroad, too.
+Trip insurance may assist with cancelations and lost luggage, and it could help cover illnesses and injuries abroad, too.
 Find out the full benefits of coverage with World Nomads.

 Guided Walking Tour Singapore